seunomosowon/SA-geodistance/README.md

 ##### Fixed issues

+Version 1.0.1 includes a correction to the documentation.
+The distance returned by default is in kilometers.

-Version 1.0 of the SA-geodistance doesnt introduce any fixes:
+Version 1.0 of the SA-geodistance doesnt introduce any fixes.

 ##### Known issues

-There are no known issues in version 1.0 of the SA-geodistance
+There are no known issues in version 1.0.x of the SA-geodistance

 ##### Third-party software attributions